See Credit Details Below

 Why You Should Attend

-Whether you are new to the field or seeking a quick refresher or an update, this is the securities law primer that you won’t want to miss.
-This program will provide an in depth review of the basic aspects of the U.S. federal securities laws.
-Emphasis will be placed on the interplay among the Securities Act of 1933, the Securities Exchange Act of 1934, the Sarbanes-Oxley Act, the Dodd-Frank Act, the JOBS Act, the securities related provisions of the FAST Act, related SEC regulations and significant legislative and regulatory changes and proposals.
+An in-depth review of the basic aspects of the U.S. federal securities laws will be expanded upon with the faculty’s own experience and war stories.
+Emphasis will be placed on the interplay among the Securities Act of 1933, the Securities Exchange Act of 1934, the Sarbanes-Oxley Act, the Dodd-Frank Act, the JOBS Act, the securities-related provisions of the FAST Act, related SEC regulations and significant legislative and regulatory changes and proposals.

 What You Will Learn